sweng-epfl/public/project/02-Modularity/Handout.md

 > :warning: **Warning:** `getLastKnownLocation` will not return anything if no app tried to get a position before you do.
 As we are not trying to teach you everything about Android here, this will suffice.
 To generate a location, you will therefore need to open Google Maps once on the virtual device before actually testing the app.
 If you want, you can try to use more reliable positionning methods.
 Feel free!

-### GeoCoding
+### Geocoding

 Android provides a small service called [Geocoder](https://developer.android.com/reference/android/location/Geocoder).
 This service provides everything your implementation will normally need.

-> :warning: Geocoder relies on the Google Mobile Services (GMS, also called Google Play Services) to work, so you need to make sure they are installed on your virtual device for this to work.
-Other providers of this feature may however exist, if you don't want to use GMS. **For advanced students:** you can for example call the Geocoder through a webservice (take a look at [the Geocoding Google API](https://developers.google.com/maps/documentation/geocoding/overview?hl=fr#GeocodingRequests) if you are interested).
+> :warning: Geocoder relies on the Google Play Services to work, so you need to make sure they are installed on your virtual device for this to work.
+Other providers of this feature may however exist, if you don't want to use Google Play.

 ## Display the weather

-To wrap-up, you will need to use the services you wrote to display the weather in an actual activity.
+To wrap up, you will need to use the services you wrote to display the weather in an actual activity.

 We suggest you create a new activity, and create a button on the main screen to open it.

-In this new activity, do everything you need to display the weather: add a text-field for the user to input a city name, a toggle or checkbox to allow them to use their GPS location instead, and finally add a button to fetch and display the weather.
+In this new activity, do everything you need to display the weather: add a text field for the user to input a city name, a toggle or checkbox to allow them to use their GPS location instead, and finally add a button to fetch and display the weather.
 Don't forget to request the permissions required to access the location of the device!

 Feel free to use icons to make it as pretty as you want, although this is not required and this is not the goal of this project session.